Department of Labor Logo United States Department of Labor

 Employment

 Medical equipment repairers will be needed to fix and maintain the medical equipment used in healthcare facilities.
-With the expected increase in the number of older adults and the prevalence of chronic diseases among them, demand for medical care and the equipment used to diagnose, monitor, and treat diseases will grow.
+With the expected increase in the prevalence of chronic diseases, demand for medical care and the equipment used to diagnose, monitor, and treat diseases will grow.
 Thus, more medical equipment repairers will be needed to ensure that these machines work properly.

 Percent Numeric